amandaleejohnson/Stata_Table_Programs/README.md

 This will produce a table with the following title: “Table 1.
 Column percentages of categorical variables by [name-of-column-variable] **if [if-statement]**”

 **NOTE – The Excel file name is generated with the “by variable”.
-So, if you type “table1catrow age sex race, by(smoking)”, the Excel file will be called “table1_bysmoking.xlsx”.
+So, if you type:**

+**table1catrow age sex race, by(smoking)**

+**the Excel file will be called “table1_bysmoking.xlsx”.
 If you change the list of covariates in the table but keep the same by variable, you will overwrite the Excel file each time you run it.**